TCang/DataProjects/README.md

 # DataProjects

-Github repository containing multiple methods and utilizing packages to load, clean, and analyze visualize data.
+Objective of this repository is to demonstrate multiple methods and packages to load, clean, and analyze data